PHACE syndrome: Cause

 The cause of PHACE syndrome is currently unknown.
 Researchers believe that it is caused by a postzygotic somatic mosaic mutation, or a mutation that can occur on any autosomal chromosome.
 Research is complicated due to the mosaic nature of the disease.
 The disorder may be caused by genetic factors, environmental factors, or a combination of the two.

 Complications

 As it grows, the hemangioma can break down the skin, distort facial features, or get in the way of other vital functions, such as breathing, vision, and hearing.
 Further complications will depend on what other structures are involved.
 These could include developmental delay, seizures, headaches, and abnormal muscle tone if the brain is affected.

 Diagnosis

-Since the initial sign of PHACE syndrome is usually a large facial hemangioma, infants born with this condition should be further evaluated to diagnose or rule out PHACE syndrome through a series of radiologic tests such as magnetic resonance images (MRI) or a magnetic resonance angiograms (MRA) of the head, neck, and chest.
+Since the initial sign of PHACE syndrome is usually a large facial hemangioma, infants born with this condition should be further evaluated to diagnose or rule out PHACE syndrome through a series of radiologic tests such as magnetic resonance images (MRI) or magnetic resonance angiograms (MRA) of the head, neck, and chest.
 Following the imaging tests, the physician should perform an echocardiogram on the infant to observe any abnormalities.
 If abnormalities are detected on these scans, the infant may have PHACE syndrome.